-Examining the Effects of Non-normality on Parameter Estimation in Bifactor Graded Response Models
+Impact of Latent Traits Non-normality on Parameter Estimation in Bifactor Graded Response Model

 Abstract

 Psychometric models, such as item response theory (IRT), usually assume a normal distribution of latent abilities or traits.
 Nonetheless, violations of normality assumption frequently occur in psychology and psychiatric research.
 Many researchers have investigated the impact of non-normality on IRT and other psychometric models, but insufficient attention has been given to its influence on bifactor IRT models, particularly with polytomous data.
 In this study, we address the problem of non-normality in parameter estimation within the framework of the bifactor-graded response model (Bifactor-GRM).
 The results indicate that non-normality in the general factor significantly impacts the accuracy of estimating general-factor discrimination and thresholds/locations but not limited impacts on specific-factor parameters.
 If specific factors have the non-normality issue, there are minor impacts on item parameter estimation for both the general and specific factors.
 Additionally, we found that increasing sample sizes and item numbers may reduce the impact of non-normality.
 Regarding person parameter estimation, the maximum a posteriori (MAP) algorithm generally outperforms marginal maximum likelihood (ML), particularly when population abilities or traits are non-normally distributed.
 To enhance the accuracy of the ML algorithm, researchers could increase sample sizes and item numbers.